huggingface/lerobot/examples/4_train_policy_with_script.md

 and you'd be training and evaluating on the cube transfer task.

-OR, your could leave the configuration files in their original state and override the defaults via the command line:
+An alternative approach to editing the yaml configuration files, would be to override the defaults via the command line:

 ```bash
 python lerobot/scripts/train.py \